KU’s Bob Davis joins 2016 Kansas Sports Hall class

 “I grew up listening to the CBS baseball game of the week and things like that,” Davis said.
 “I began to realize how much I wanted to be a sportscaster and quickly fell in love with it.”

-Davis told a story about being in New York with KU radio analyst Max Falkenstein.
+Davis told a story about being in New York with KU radio analyst Max Falkenstien.
 The two were waiting for a taxi to go get dinner.
-They couldn’t flag a taxi down, so Falkenstein found a car and asked the guy if he’d take him to dinner.
+They couldn’t flag a taxi down, so Falkenstien found a car and asked the guy if he’d take him to dinner.
 The driver obliged.

 “I sure as heck wouldn’t do that again,” Davis said, laughing.
 “Max can and I’m sure he will do that again.”